Home / Retirement planner / Planning your retirement / How to budget for retirement

 Budgeting tools

-There are a range of handy budgeting tools available free of charge that can help you estimate your needs.
+There’s a range of handy budgeting tools available free of charge that can help you estimate your needs.
 Most of the big banks provide a version on their websites and the financial regulator ASIC also has a budgeting tool on the Moneysmart website.

-Our video demonstration below walks you through how Moneysmart’s Budget planner works.
+Our video demonstration below walks you through how Moneysmart’s budget planner works.

 Using a budget planner helps ensure you don’t miss any expenses and allows you to easily revisit your numbers later if you need to collect more information.

 It’s a good idea to have your latest bills in front of you before you start.
 Remember annual items like car registration.
 If you pay most of your expenses with a credit card, your last few statements will be a great source of information.
+Your bank account’s app or website may also include graphs that break down your spending in each category for you.

-Remember to adjust any expenses that will change after retirement such as including more travel, lower registration, insurance and fuel costs if you plan to reduce the number of family cars, and higher energy use if you’re going to be at home more.
+Remember to adjust any expenses that will change after retirement, such as including more travel, lower registration, insurance and fuel costs if you plan to reduce the number of family cars, and higher energy use if you’re going to be at home more.

 You may also become eligible for senior discounts on items such as council rates, car registration, public transport and medications.